 Obesity is a worsening health crisis as we live a more sedentary lifestyle.
 In a half-hearted bid to improve our health, we look for the latest exercise craze, quick-fix weight-loss fad, or multivitamin to cure all ills.
 We might even see a doctor if our health problems start to interfere with our life.

 If we do make it to the doctor’s clinic, we’ve come to expect prescription medication, feeling let down if we leave empty handed.

 Doctors can feel under pressure to prescribe.
 But while drugs are essential to treat or prevent some medical conditions, natural treatments and therapies could be more effective for others.

-In our work, we may spend most of our day sitting down.
+In our working day, we may spend most of our time sitting down.
 In post-work relaxation, the television, iPad, and iPhone are irresistible.
-We rely heavily on cars for transport, and on machines and gadgets to do jobs we once did ourselves.
+We rely heavily on cars for transport and on machines and gadgets to do jobs we once did ourselves.

-In our gardens, there’s a trend to cover smaller spaces with concrete or pavers.
+In our gardens, the trend is to cover smaller spaces with concrete or pavers.
 It’s a low maintenance option in our time-short lifestyle.
-It’s uncommon to see small gardens planted with trees and shrubs that attract wildlife.
+It’s less common to see small gardens intentionally planted with trees and shrubs that attract wildlife.
 Yet we’re missing an opportunity here for children to watch and care for nature in their own garden.